DHTMLX/docs-diagram/docs/api/cell_manager/index.md

 ---
 sidebar_label: Overview
-title: Cell Manager overview
+title: CellManager overview
 description: text
 ---

-# Cell Manager overview
+# CellManager overview

 The DHTMLX Diagram library provides you with a set of API to manipulate [a swimlane and its cells](../../../swimlanes/index/) dynamically.
 The API can be used both in the diagram and in the editor.